The World Health Organization defines suicide as ‘the human act of self-inflicting one’s own life cessation’.

 The preferred method also varies from region to region.
 For example, in the US, firearms are the most common method of suicide, especially among males.
 This is particularly evident in states where gun ownership is high.
 Poisonings are more common in Southeast Asia, and suicides resulting from falls are more common in Europe and the Western Pacific region than in other parts of the world.

 Key factors contributing to suicide risk

 - Means restriction.
 Areas with restricted access to firearms, pesticides or barriers on popular jumping locations have improved suicide experience.
-This is because people may substitute with a less lethal suicide method.
+This is because people may substitute it with a less lethal suicide method.
 Additionally, suicide tends to be an impulsive decision: A study that examined suicides found that only 13% of those attempting suicide planned the event more than a day in advance, whereas more than 70% deliberated for an hour or less.
 Restrictions to lethal methods of suicide can improve suicide rates in part because people may be less likely to commit suicide given more time to deliberate.

 - History of previous suicide attempts.
 People who have previous non-fatal suicide attempts have a greater risk of suicide than the general population.
 However, 70% of people who survive a suicide attempt do not retry, and only 7% of those who retry eventually complete suicide.

 - Age and gender.
 These are strong experience differentiators.
 In the US, for example, data from the Centers for Disease Control shows that young women have 100 suicide attempts for every completed suicide, usually due to the lower lethality of the methods chosen.
 Conversely, the elderly have been found to have a lower rate of attempts but a much higher rate of completed suicides, possibly due to underlying physical frailty and illness.

 - Health status.
 People suffering from serious medical conditions (HIV and cancer) or chronic pain have been shown to be at higher risk for suicide, possibly as a means of controlling their medical situations.